If you’re reading this, I’ve inevitably caught your attention and my headline “worked.”

 How did I do this?
 What caught your eye and made you click?

-Words have the power to compel a person to action.
+The right choice of words have the power to compel a person to action.

 Luckily, you don’t have to be a professional copywriter to create effective content and hook your reader.